laetho/deliverytracker/README.md

 # deliverytracker

-Kubernetes API (CRD) and client to persist information about the delivery of a software component.
+Kubernetes CRD to persist delivery information about a software component.
+The goal is to use Kubernetes as a persitance layer for aggregated CI/CD delivery data.